mpierre24/About-Marlon/README.md

 <p align="center">

-This overview is a about myself discussing a little bit of who I am, what I know, where I'm going, what's important & what's possible.**
+<strong>  This overview is a about myself discussing a little bit of who I am, what I know,
+where I'm going, what's important & what's possible. </strong>
   </p>